mlm20/Ranked-Choice-Voting-Web-App/README.md

 The project in this repository is the primary submission for my DE1 **Computing 2: Applications** module at Imperial College London.
 The aim of this module was to become comfortable developing web-apps with a server and client side.

+To use the app, follow the link to the deployed version on [Glitch](https://ranked-choice-voting.glitch.me/).

 ## Brief

 For this project I sought to create a _voting machine_ style election calculator for Instant Runoff (Ranked Choice Voting) elections.